thiagotnunes/change-stream-sample/README.md

 - `-mi|--metadata-instance`: the Google Cloud Spanner instance id where the Connector metadata tables will be created (we recommend it to be different than the change stream instance)
 - `-md|--metadata-database`: the Google Cloud Spanner database id where the Connector metadata tables will be created (we recommend it to be different than the change stream database)
 - `-c|--change-stream-name`: the name of the pre-created Google Cloud Spanner change stream
-- `-g|--gcs-bucket`: the Google Cloud Storage bucket to be used to store the results of the pipeline and to stage temp files for the Dataflow execution
+- `-g|--gcs-path`: the Google Cloud Storage path to be used to store the results of the pipeline and to stage temp files for the Dataflow execution
 - `-r|--region`: the region where to execute the Dataflow job (for options see [Dataflow Locations](https://cloud.google.com/dataflow/docs/resources/locations))

 The job executed here will spawn a single Dataflow worker to consume the change stream.